Project Monitoring Specialist, Apprenticeships

 Qualified candidates must have Bachelors degree and three to five years of experience working with large data sets and data visualization.
 Must have experience in multi-year, multi-partner projects and be proficient in standard office computer/software applications, specifically Excel and Word.
 Requires superior project management skills and ability to manage multiple priorities on tight timelines; superior skills in oral and written communication, as well as quantitative analysis; and sophisticated customer service experience.
 Training individuals through phone and web strategies welcomed, but not required.
 Community college experience preferred.
 This position will be housed at the AACC headquarters in Washington, DC.
 Teleworking is not an option for this position.

 We offer paid health & dental benefits for employees and their dependents, 20 days of vacation/year and a 10% retirement contribution.
-To apply by the March 11th deadline, attach a resume and cover letter with salary requirements at https://www.aacc.nche.edu/about-us/work-for-aacc/
+To apply, attach a resume and cover letter with salary requirements at https://www.aacc.nche.edu/about-us/work-for-aacc/

 AACC is an equal opportunity employer.